fabrician/dynamic-variable-provider/README.md

 This is a Web based implementation of a Dynamic Variable Provider of TIBCO Silver Fabric 5.5.
 The project consists of a "Dynamic Variable Provider" running inside Silver Fabric Broker and a stand-alone "Web Application" that provides variables.
-At run time the "Dynamic Variable Provider" queries the "Web Application" for variable requests via HTTP channel.
-The "Web Application" serves multiple variable providers, users can manage rules of variable provider using Web UI.
+At run time the "Dynamic Variable Provider" queries the "Web Application" for variables via an HTTP request.
+The "Web Application" supports multiple variable providers and users can manage them using the Web UI.

 The variable rules are maintained in a table layout, for example:
 ```